Stationary black diholes

-Though technically the paper \cite{CLL} is correct, the solution itself is, however, frankly unphysical because of the presence in it of non-vanishing magnetic charges induced by rotation of electric charges.
-As a consequence, the usual Smarr mass formula \cite{Sma} does not hold for the black-hole constituents comprising that binary configuration and, moreover, the authors of \cite{CLL} failed to find a concise expression for the quantity $\s$ which would be similar for instance to that of the physically parametrized Bret\'on-Manko (BM) solution \cite{BMa,MRR}.
+Though technically the paper \cite{CLL} is correct, the solution itself, in our opinion, exhibits some unphysical features because of the presence in it of non-vanishing magnetic charges created by rotation of electric charges, which contradicts the known cases of a single KN solution and of the Bret\'on-Manko (BM) solution \cite{BMa,MRR} for a pair of identical counter-rotating KN black holes where the electric charges generate a {\it dipole} magnetic field without magnetic monopoles.
+As a consequence, the usual Smarr mass formula \cite{Sma} (not taking into account the contribution of magnetic charges) does not hold for the black-hole constituents comprising that binary configuration and, moreover, the expression of the important geometric quantity $\s$ obtained in \cite{CLL} depends implicitly on the root of a cubic algebraic equation, being therefore more complicated than for instance the analogous quantity of the physically parametrized BM solution.